Alexwcjung/2026-highschool/lessonplan.md

 - **📱 Main tool:** Customized Streamlit English learning app
 - **👨‍🏫 Lesson format:** Teacher-guided, app-supported learning

-The app is used to support repeated listening, short reading practice, comprehension checking, vocabulary learning, pronunciation checking, and self-paced review.
+The app is used to support repeated listening, short reading practice, comprehension checking, vocabulary learning, speaking practice, and self-paced review.

 ---

 ## 🎯 3.
 Lesson Topic

-**Pop Song Listening, Short Reading, and Speech Recognition-Based Vocabulary Speaking Practice**
+**Pop Song Listening, Short Reading, and Speaking-Based Vocabulary Learning**

 Students first begin with a simple world map quiz as a warm-up.
 Then, they learn English through a pop song.
 After that, they read a short and familiar reading passage, such as a passage about Ronaldo, Son Heung-min, Jordan, or school-life topics.
-Finally, they practice school-life vocabulary in the **Daily English 400** section and check their pronunciation using the speaking quiz.
+Finally, they learn and practice school-life vocabulary in the **Daily English 400** section through word cards, repeated listening, and speech recognition-based speaking practice.

 ---